Robert Celedon-Scott

 without time constraint

-Would any person keep their bed in our house’s kitchen?
+Well, would any person keep their bed in our house’s kitchen?

 For medical reasons?

-Out of obsession
+Or out of obsession

 maybe… with baking?